UHMC/module-8-lab-intermediate/README.md

     * This code creates a _modifier_ which uses the special character `_` to represent any pre-existing code in a block being modified.
 We'll see how it's used in a moment.
 7. Create a new contract below the Owned contract but above the Faucet contract and name it `Mortal`, then move the `// Contract destructor` block into it from the Faucet contract.
 8. Delete the `require(...` line, and instead, add `onlyOwner` to the `destroy` function so that it reads `function destroy() public onlyOwner {`.
+8. The Mortal contract does not yet know whom the owner is, so we need to provide it with access to the owner variable defined in the Owned contract.
+Change the first line of the Mortal contract to have it inherit from Owned.
 9. Now we should have a faucet contract that looks something like this:
     ```solidity
     // Version of Solidity compiler this program was written for